Decaying wood can be a big problem when it comes to sash windows and homeowners need to be aware.

 How often should wooden windows be replaced?

-There is no standard time frame on how often a wooden window should be replaced, but many original timber sash windows have lasted a hundred years with regular maintenance.
+There is no standard time frame on how often a wooden window should be replaced, but many original sash windows have lasted a hundred years with regular maintenance.
 With regular maintenance, the average lifespan for a high quality, timber window is 72 years.

-Salvage the timber windows where possible
+Salvage the existing timber windows where possible

-In cases where sash window repairs can be undertaken, it may be more suitable, and more cost-effective, to salvage the windows rather than simply replacing the whole window.
+In cases where sash window repairs can be undertaken, it may be more suitable and more cost-effective to salvage the windows rather than simply replacing the whole window.

-As an example, Georgian sash windows mirrored the Classical ‘Golden ratio’ (1: 1.618), which was made up of ‘six over six’ panes as well as slim, elegant glazing bars and meeting rails.
+As an example, Georgian sash windows often mirrored the Classical ‘Golden ratio’ (1: 1.618), which was often made up of ‘six over six’ panes as well as slim, elegant glazing bars and meeting rails.

 However, double glazing often won’t be approved if you live in a listed building.
-Alternatives can include secondary double glazing for sash windows, or using Pilkington Spacia glass, which at a thickness of a single (6mm) glazed window offers the thermal performance of double glazing.
+Alternatives for listed buildings can include secondary double glazing for sash windows, or using Pilkington Spacia glass, which at a thickness of a single (6mm) glazed window offers the thermal performance of double glazing.

 uPVC windows might last for twenty years, but when the materials start to fade and discolour, the whole window will need replacing.
-In comparison, timber sash windows might need more maintenance, but if you do the necessary work, they will last for decades longer.
+In comparison, timber windows might need more maintenance, but if you do the necessary work, they will last for decades longer.

-By using a more durable timber like AccoyaTM you can also reduce how often maintenance is required.
+By using a more durable timber like Accoya you can also reduce how often maintenance is required.
 If your sash windows need to be replaced, this should ideally be on a like for like basis so that the character of a building is preserved.
 There are a number of specialist sash window companies, including The Sash Window Workshop, who are able to provide this service.

 As sash windows can significantly contribute to the character of a period home, certain restrictions on their modification can apply when homes are located in conservation areas.

+Permitted Development rights normally mean that homeowners will be able to carry out a number of changes to their home without the need to seek out planning permission first.
 However, local authorities are able to adopt a special planning regulation known as an Article 4 Direction, which they may utilise in certain locations, such as some conservation areas.
 This will mean that Permitted Development rights are suspended for specific classes which could include the replacement of windows and doors.